mdda/getting-to-aha-with-tpus/README.md

 * [Felafax - tune LLaMa3.1 on Google Cloud TPUs for 30\% lower cost and scale seamlessly!](https://github.com/felafax/felafax?tab=readme-ov-file#-finetune-for-free)
-  - Full range of Llama models in Jax; Has LoRA implementation
+  - Full range of Llama models in JAX; Has LoRA implementation
   - Seems to 'take care of' spinning up everything (i.e. may be over-kill)
   - Reddit post by creators : [Tune LlaMa3.1 (written in JAX) for free on Google Colab TPU](https://www.reddit.com/r/LocalLLaMA/comments/1fj9hea/tune_llama31_written_in_jax_for_free_on_google/)
     + "We’re building AI infra to fine-tune and serve LLMs on non-NVIDIA GPUs (TPUs, Trainium, AMD GPUs)"